- State and Regional

 The Technical Operations Section prepares the Annual Compliance Report for the US EPA; analyzes proposed drinking water-related legislation; provides information and reports on fluoridation by public water systems and oversees the Drinking Water Additives Program, which provides technical assistance regarding approval of chemical additives for drinking water treatment and development of test standards.
 The Section also coordinates the Drinking Water Source Assessment and Protection (DWSAP) Program and assists the FOBs and LPAs in implementing source water assessment and protection measures.

 The Section administers other activities of its programs through the following units.
 Click on a link for contact information.

-- The Small Water System Support Unit, which provides technical assistance to small water systems to ensure their compliance with drinking water regulations, and administers the local primacy delegation program for such systems.
+- The Small Water System Support Unit (Webpage is currently under revision), which provides technical assistance to small water systems to ensure their compliance with drinking water regulations, and administers the local primacy delegation program for such systems.

 - The Residential Water Treatment Device Registration Unit is responsible for ensuring that residential water treatment devices sold for purifying water meet appropriate standards.